theaniketnegi/wallpaper-scraper/README.md

 # wallpaper-scraper
-Fetch a random wallpaper from top posts on r/wallpaper
+Fetch a random wallpaper from top posts on r/wallpaper (Only for Windows currently)

 # Requirements
 Create a new Reddit app [here](https://www.reddit.com/prefs/apps) for appropriate credentials